kumaripriyankasingh/terraform-google-bigquery/modules/data_warehouse/tutorial.md

 NOTE: The changes in infrastructure may lead to reduction or increase in the incurred cost.

-Please note: to open your recently used workspace:
-* Go to the `File` menu.
-* Select `Open Recent Workspace`.
-* Choose the desired workspace.

 ---
 **Navigate to Data Warehouse module directory**